thunlp/OpenAttack/docs/source/quickstart/installation.rst

 Using Source Code
 -------------------

-You can install OpenAttack by cloning github repo and run ``python setup.py install``.
+You can install OpenAttack by cloning github repository and run ``python setup.py install``.

 .. code-block:: sh